afeld/computing-in-context/index.md

 The SIPA labs are longer than the other contexts', so SIPA's include more introduction and walkthrough.
 Students are generally asked to attend the lab for their section — this is an exception.

 For the November dates, the labs will be SIPA-specific, so it doesn't make sense to attend labs for the other contexts.
-Students have [two freebies on the attendance and lab submissions](#grading), so those weeks' labs can be skipped.
-Working through the material is still recommended.
+Students have [two freebies on the attendance and lab submissions](#grading), so you can use your freebies for the two weeks' labs.
+Working through the material is still recommended — note the caveats under [Attendance](#attendance).

 ## Communications